 The VTO Program is an option for County employees looking to balance work and personal/family demands.
 Full time employees can use VTO to reduce their fiscal year working hours without losing full time employee County benefits.
 Interested employees are encouraged to discuss with their manager to determine if VTO is a good option and meets the Department's operational needs.
-Eligibility Requirements: You must be a full-time employee.
-Your Supervisor and Department Head must approve your request to participate in the VTO program.

 A Full Line-Up Of Benefits to Support You and Your Family Leave of Absence, Parental Leave, Employee Assistance, Life Insurance, Housing Resources, Childcare, Wellness and Much more ……

 Mediation is a voluntary, confidential, collaborative problem solving process used as an alternative for resolving conflicts in the workplace.
 It is a process facilitated by trained mediators.
 It is a tool that promotes better understanding and assists employees and employers in reaching mutually satisfying solutions in workplace disputes.